 At the end of 2021, PGE Group had 17 wind farms with a total capacity of 688 MW.
-By implementing our strategy, we aim to reach approx. 1,700 MW of installed capacity in 2030.
-This will be achieved through our own projects but also via acquisitions of operational wind farms and projects at the building permit stage or repowering of existing assets.
+Increase of owned zero-carbon capacity in onshore wind farms is planned through own projects but also via acquisitions of operational wind farms and projects at the building permit stage or repowering of existing assets.

-In June 2021, we finalised the acquisition of three onshore wind farms with a capacity of 84.2 MW.
-For PGE Group, this acquisition means an increase in installed capacity from 688 MW to 772 MW of onshore technology and an increase in market share from 9.6% to 10.8% (according to data from the Energy Market Agency, installed capacity of wind farms at the end of 2021 was close to 7,117 MW).
+In June 2022, we finalised the acquisition of three onshore wind farms with a capacity of 84.2 MW.
+For PGE Group, this acquisition means an increase in installed capacity from 688 MW to 772 MW of onshore technology and an increase in market share from 9.6% to 10.8%.

 The farms acquired by our Group are located in three different voivodeships: the Kujawsko-Pomorskie voivodeship (36.9 MW WF Radzyń), the Łódzkie voivodeship (22 MW WF Ścieki) and the Wielkopolskie voivodeship (25.3 MW WF Jóźwin).
 This amounts to a total of 32 turbines with an overall capacity of 84.2 MW and an average annual production of 240,000 MWh, making it possible to supply electricity to 120,000 households, i.e. a city the size of Lublin.
 The farms have long-term contracts for the purchase of green electricity by external customers, which partially secure the volumes produced until as late as 2030.
 They will benefit from a support scheme in the form of green certificates until around 2030.